 Harper visits a church where she sees Green Man and Sheela na gig carvings, which are associated with rebirth and recurring cycles.

-She runs into a young boy, Simon, who demands she plays Hide and Seek with him, and when she refuses, he calls her a ‘Stupid Bi*ch’ and leaves.
-Simon has Geoffrey’s face and is a persona in Harper’s mind.
+She runs into a young boy, Samuel, who demands she plays Hide and Seek with him, and when she refuses, he calls her a ‘Stupid Bi*ch’ and leaves.
+Samuel has Geoffrey’s face and is a persona in Harper’s mind.
 She imagines that even a young boy feels she is the horrible one even though he was the one with a demand.